Language: EN

 Method overriding

-Derived classes can override methods of the base class using the virtual keyword in the base class and the override keyword in the derived class.
+Derived classes can override methods from the base class using the keywords virtual in the base class and override in the derived class.

 public class Animal